canonical/real-time-ubuntu-docs/docs/reference/kernel-boot-parameters.rst

 Alternatively, when setting a cpu-list value (``isolcpus=1,2,10-20``), CPUs specified in the list (CPUs 1, 2, and 10 through 20) are isolated from the rest.

+For further details, please refer to `kernel's command-line parameters`_ documentation.

 nohz
 ----

 The `nohz` parameter is used for enabling/disabling dynamic ticks at boot time.
-For further details, please refer the documentation on  `kernel's command-line parameters`_.

 When ``isolcpus=nohz`` is set, it disables the tick when a single task runs.
 When ``nohz=on`` is set, it disables dynamic ticks during boot time.

+Read more on `kernel's command-line parameters`_ documentation.

 kthread_cpus
 ------------